securityarch/cyber-dictionary/README.md

 #### ATP
 Advanced Threat Protection
 #### API
-Application programming interface
+Application Programming Interface
 ## B
 #### Browser Isolation
-Service that runs a remote browser and provides streaming or "read-only" type service for the end-user, such capability isolating the user from any internet harm while browsing
+Service that runs a remote browser and provides streaming or "read-only" type of service for the end-user, such capability is isolating the user from any internet harm while browsing
 #### BYOD
 Bring your own device
 #### Bandwidth shaping
-Technology to control the amount of traffic to certain sites, mainly used to control streaming services to control or guarantee such services
+Technology used to control the amount of traffic flowing between two network endpoints.
 ## C
 #### CSWG
 Cloud Security Web Gateway
 #### CASB
 Cloud Access Security Broker
 #### CA
-Certification authority
+Certification Authority
 #### CSPM
-Cloud Security Posture Management,technology to deisgn to help compaines to secure their IaaS configuraiton
+Cloud Security Posture Management is a process of continuous monitoring and improvement of the cloud system security.
 ## E
 #### EPP
 Endpoint Protection Platform, most of the time refers to traditional Anti-Virus companies
 #### EDR
-Endpoint detection and response, technology to detect malicious activity on the endpoint
+Endpoint Detection and Response, is a technology used to detect malicious activity on the endpoints
 ## D
 #### DoH (DNS over HTTPS)
-DoH works similarly to DNS, but HTTPS sessions keep the requests hidden and minimize the information exchanged during queries.
-Web browsers, like Mozilla's Firefox, Microsoft's Edge and Google's Chrome, all have the ability to use DoH with the goal of increasing data privacy and security for users.
+DoH is a standard DNS protocol that uses HTTPS transport to keep the DNS exchange data protected from eavesdropping.
+Web browsers, like Mozilla's Firefox, Microsoft's Edge and Google's Chrome, all have the ability to use DoH with the goal of increasing data privacy and security for the users.
 #### Data Classification
-Name for the process of organizing data into categories that make it is easy to retrieve, sort and store for future use.
+Process of organizing data into categories that make it is easy to retrieve, sort and store for future use.
 A well-planned data classification system makes essential data easy to find and retrieve.
 #### DNS
-Domain name Service
+Domain Name Service
 #### DLP
 Data Leak Prevention — Technology to stop data infiltration
 #### DC
 Domain Controller or Data Center
 ## G
 #### GRC
-Governance, risk management and compliance (GRC) is the term covering an organization's approach across these three practices: Governance, risk management, and compliance.
+Governance, risk management and compliance (GRC) is the term covering an organization's approach across these three practices: Governance, Risk management, and Compliance.
 #### GCP
 Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products
 ## I
+#### IGW
+Integrnet Gateway
 #### IoT
 Internet of Things
 #### IoMT
 Internet of Medical Things
 ####  IaaS
-Infrastructure as a service are mainly public cloud services , such as AWS,AZURE, GCP
+Infrastructure as a service are mainly public cloud services, such as AWS,AZURE and GCP
 #### IPSEC
-Internet Protocol Security — Main technology to encrypt traffic between peers
+Internet Protocol Security — one of the technologies used for traffic encryption between peers
 #### IPS
-Intrusion Prevention System, active there is ability to take action  and block the intrusion
+Intrusion Prevention System, technology used for detection and prevention of network threats (active)
 #### IIoT
 Industrial Intrnet of Things
 #### IDS
-Intrusion Detection System, passive no ability to take action and block the intrusion only alerts
+Intrusion Detection System, technology used for detection of network threats, unable to prevent this threats but cable of sending alerts upon detection (passive)
 #### ICS
 Industrial Control Systems
 #### IAM
 Identity and Access Management
 ## M
 #### Malware
-Software intentionally designed to cause damage to a computer, server, client or computer network.
-A wide variety of types of malware exist, including computer viruses, worms, Trojan horses, ransomware, spyware, adware and more
+Software, designed to intentionally cause damage to a computer, server, client or computer network.
+A wide variety of Malware types exists, including computer viruses, worms, Trojan horses, ransomware, spyware, adware and more
 #### MUD
 Manufacturer Usage Descriptions, a file containing YANG-based JSON that describes a Thing and associated suggested specific network behavior.
 RFC [8520](https://tools.ietf.org/html/rfc8520)
 #### MFA
-Multi-factor Authentication
+Multi-Factor Authentication
 #### MDR
-Manage Detection and Response, in most of the cases refer to a company that provides manage services using endpoint or network based technology.
-Recently many cyber security vendors created their own MDR services
+Managed Detection and Response is a managed security service providing threat intelligence, from incident detection and response to incident monitoring and analysis
 ## N
 #### NTA/NBA
-Network Traffic Analysis/ Network Behavior Analysis: Devices designed to monitor traffic via mirror port or via inline control and provide traffic analysis and user behavior based on network traffic
+Network Traffic Analysis/Network Behavior Analysis describe technologies that use rule based analysis tools, machine learning, or other tools for suspicions network activity detection.
 #### NOC
 Network Operations Center, NOC is a central point for software distribution and updating, performance monitoring, coordination with affiliated networks, network troubleshooting, and router and domain name management.
 #### NIC
 Network Interface Card, Network Interface Controller, Network Adaptor
 #### NGFW
-Next-generation firewall (Application control, User-ID, Parallel traffic inspection)
+Next-Generation Firewall (Application control, User-ID, Parallel traffic inspection)
 #### NAC
 Network access control is a method of enhancing the security of a private organizational network by restricting the availability of network resources to endpoint devices that comply with the organization’s security policy
 ## P